 I will capture sibling/parent images first as young children get bored fast.
 I aim to do these first so that the rest of the session is focused on capturing the other details of your baby.
 Please feel free to bring any entertainment for siblings.
 There is a TV room and outdoor play area with swings and trampoline which can be used after the images with them are taken.

 Simple outfits work best and do not distract from the overall image of the baby.
 Please avoid patterns and bold or bright colours.

-If possible, stick to plain block of colours; and white always works well as I tend to use a grey or white backdrop.
+If possible, stick to plain block of colours; black or white, brown or grey always works well as I tend to use a grey or white backdrop.
 It also keeps the images timeless.

 After the session

 It can take me around two weeks to edit your images.
 I pay particular attention to skin and colour tones.
 If there is anything at all